 Another useful bit is the communication link error (CLE) bit.
-The CLE bit indicates a timeout error for the isolation link.
+The CLE bit indicates a time-out error for the ISOcap link.
 This condition indicates a severe error in programming or possibly a defective line-side chip.

-4.27.
 Revision Identification

 The Si3016 provides the system designer the ability to determine the revision of the system-side module and/ or the Si3016.
 The REVA[3:0] bits identify the revision of the system-side module.
 The REVB[3:0] and CBID bits identify the revision of the Si3016.
-Table 12 lists revision values for both chips.
+Table 12 lists revision values for both chips and may contain future revisions not yet in existence.